ian-weisser/asknot/README.md

 This project is HTML, with CSS and Javascript.
 No special requirements.
 Most hosting platforms should be able to handle it easily.

-A version for Wordpress, is also included in a separate dir.
-You can safely delete either the HTML or Wordpress dirs that you are not using.
+A version for a Wordpress child theme is also included in a separate dir.
+You can safely delete either the dirs that you are not using.

+Two versions for testing the community.ubuntu.com website are included.
+If you're not testing changes to this website, you can safely delete the dirs.
+One version has the HTML in content (database).
+The other version has the HTML as a separate php file.

 A great landing page for each role is strongly recommended, but outside the scope of this tool.
 A great landing page usually includes sections like: Welcome, prerequisites, how to get started, how to measure your progress, and how to ask for help.